Rascal the Raccoon: Impact

 Raccoons are an invasive species in Japan and there is evidence that Rascal the Raccoon has contributed enormously to the problem of invasive raccoons in Japan.
 Like other invasive species, raccoons in Japan have few natural predators.

 Although Rascal the Raccoons storyline revolves around the difficulties of taking in a raccoon as a pet, Japanese citizens became inspired to import raccoons into the country as exotic pets, leading to unforeseen consequences.
 In Japan, up to 1,500 raccoons were imported as pets each year after the success of Rascal the Raccoon.
 In 2004, the descendants of discarded or escaped animals lived in 42 of 47 prefectures and then to all 47 prefectures by 2008.
 These raccoons are now a pest in Japan and imports of raccoons are now banned.

 The importation of raccoons was banned after Japanese citizens started releasing their pet raccoons into the wild —especially after the final episode of Rascal the Raccoon aired on Japanese television.
 Additionally, raccoons can become aggressive and hard to handle as adults, which further encouraged people to release them.

 This negatively affected Japan's natural ecosystem and man-made infrastructures and it was estimated that about 80% of Japanese temples were damaged by raccoons including Byōdō-in in Kyoto which has more than 900 years of history.
-Raccoons attributed to Rascal also caused the destruction of crops in the agricultural sector and Japan suffers an estimated of 30,000,000 yen annually from the effects in the agricultural sector alone.
+Raccoons attributed to Rascal also caused the destruction of crops in the agricultural sector and Japan suffers an estimated 30,000,000 yen annually from the effects in the agricultural sector alone.

 Even with backlash from animal advocates, the Japanese government decided to adopt the 0% tolerance policy where the goal is to cull as many raccoons as possible.
 This includes killing thousands of raccoons each year.
 The government also placed a lot of tight sanctions to minimize the chances of being able to import any more raccoons into the country.
 In 2003, the Hokkaido government specifically implemented the 10-year plan to completely eradicate raccoons in Japan, but these attempts proved to be mostly futile as there was not enough financial support.